Welcome to Discovery Connections

 Students experience success through personalized academic engagement, career exploration, and a small nurturing therapeutic community.
 The students at Connections are regularly mastering the skills of self-advocacy among peers, the direct care mentoring staff, and the local city community.

-Connections offers a unique approach to residential treatment.
+Discovery Connections offers a unique approach to residential treatment.
 Our students thrive in a small and focused population.
 That is why our groups are limited to 12 students.
 The smaller community allows for our well-trained staff to meet the students' specific needs.
 A sense of physical and emotional safety is one of the therapeutic benefits of a smaller community.
-It also meets our students' particular needs who have not responded to therapy in larger programs.

-Connections students live and learn in a therapeutic environment that centers on community, character, and confidence.
-Students and families work through an individualized and personalized process that makes each student\'s treatment immediate, detailed and specific to their individual needs.
-Connections offer experiential and traditional therapy in a relationship-based environment.
+Discovery Connections students live and learn in a therapeutic environment that centers on community, character, and confidence.
+Students and families work through a personalized process that makes each student\'s treatment detailed and specific to their individual needs.
+Discovery Connections offers experiential and traditional therapy in a relationship-based environment.
 Each student immediately sees the impact of his or her actions on their family, peers, and community.

 The overall goal is to meet the students where they are and walk with them as they struggle with the complex and often paralyzing emotional issues they encounter.
-As a part of the resistance previously mentioned, many of the students come to us saying that they don\'t want or need therapy.
+As a part of the resistance previously mentioned, many of the students come to us saying that they don’t want or need therapy.
 Because the therapists and mentors are with the students and participate in the day-to-day activities, therapeutic opportunities arise and can be processed as they happen.
-It\'s essential to recognize that learning opportunities cannot be scheduled into an hour session in the therapist\'s office.
-Therapeutic teachable moments can and do happen at any time.

 - Traditional and Experiential Therapy